 The entire article is available from it's original source here.

 You simply can't buy shavings by weight.
-Don't misunderstand me, you can most certainly buy pine pellets and micro-flake shavings by weight.
-But when it comes to those curly and wavy pieces of wood, you simply can't use weight as an accurate measuring stick of quality.
+Now don't misunderstand what I'm saying here, you can most certainly buy pine pellets and micro-flake shavings (read: sawdust) by weight.
+But when it comes to those curly and wavy pieces of wood called shavings, you simply can't use weight as a measuring stick of quality.
 In fact, the complete opposite is true.

-Walk down this road for me for a moment.
-If your goal is to get the most value for your money, usually you would try to buy the absolute largest quantity of any item for the lowest possible price.
+Walk down this road with me for a moment.
+If your goal is to get the most value for your money, usually you would try to buy the largest quantity of an item for the lowest possible price.
 In most cases, this would mean that I am using weight as the term of measurement (even individually packed items still claim product weight).
-This technique of selling things by weight has been used for centuries to accurately measure products.
+This technique of selling things by weight has been used for centuries to accurately measure a product's quantity.

-But, even using cubic feet is still a flawed system at best.
+However, using cubic feet is still a flawed system.
 In order to measure in cubic feet, you must calculate the length, width, and depth of coverage.
 So if you were buying a bagged shaving with 8 cubic feet of UNCOMPRESSED shavings, it should cover a 4' x 4' square at 6 inches deep.
 This measurement is taken when the flakes are uncompressed and fluffed.
-The problem with simply using cubic feet as the measuring stick is that smaller flake sizes cover much less area than bigger flakes, so larger flake sizes appear to stretch your dollar farther.
-There is still one major issue though; NEITHER weight or cubic feet actually matter what is most important to stall/pen maintenance; ABSORPTION.
+The problem with simply using cubic feet as the measuring stick is that smaller flake sizes cover much less area than bigger flakes, so larger flake sizes appear to stretch your dollar farther than buying smaller flakes.
+There is still one major issue with that math though; NEITHER weight or cubic feet actually matter what is most important to stall/pen maintenance; ABSORPTION.

 Have I lost you yet?
 Crazy, I know.
-During the process of being "shaved" off the tree or lumber, the shavings are really wet.
-In order to dry them out, most shavings are "kiln dried" prior to bagging.
+When the shaving is produced, or the process of being "shaved" off the tree or boards of lumber, the shavings are really wet.
+In fact, most shavings are at 100% moisture after this process.
+In order to dry the shavings out, most shavings are "kiln dried" prior to bagging.
 But how much they are dried can be a highly speculative number.
-The amount of moisture is the most important number when it comes to the absorption level of the shavings.
+Some manufacturers dry to 18% moisture, some as low as 6%.
+The amount of moisture that the shaving contains is the most important number when it comes to the absorption level of the shavings.
 See the note below:

 "A highly absorbent bedding is more likely to keep urine off the hooves, reducing associated hoof illness.
 It can also be useful if your fields are wet, as it will dry off the hooves better (constantly wet hooves are more prone to a variety of illnesses)."